-FIGURE 6.
+FIGURE 7.
 UC3 NFVI INCLUDING THE VNF1, VNF2 AND VNF3 AND NFV MANO

 The whole lifecycle of the VNFs is managed by the NFV MANO framework which is composed of the NFVO and VNFM modules.
 More specifically, note that the user has to interact with the OSM to manage the whole lifecycle of the VNF.
 Moreover, the OSM interacts internally with the OpenStack, which manages the deployment of the VNFs on top of the NFVI, encapsulated within VMs.
-More insights on NFV for the SEMIoTICS purposes are given in the SEMIoTICS' deliverable D3.8 (al. J. S., 2020).
+More insights on NFV for the SEMIOTICS purposes are given in the SEMIOTICS' deliverable D3.8 [2].
 Next, we list the configuration files required for VNF deployment and we explain their role: